 Ms. Morris is a licensed professional counselor, a nationally certified mental health and Master Addiction counselor with a Masters of Education Degree from the University of Idaho.
 During her thirty year career in the Mental Health and Chemical Dependency field, she has experience providing mental health case management, involuntary treatment evaluations, psychosocial and Clubhouse rehabilitation and outpatient therapy.
 She has worked in Mental Health emergency services and crisis lines in Washington, Idaho and Oregon.
 She has developed and administered inpatient and outpatient chemical dependency programs, specializing in co-occurring disorders.
 She has also served as an Adjunct professor in Northwest Universities teaching graduate level coursework, and is currently an instructor at Western Washington University.

 Mr. Norton is the Executive Director of the New Hampshire chapter of the National Alliance on Mental Illness (NAMI NH).
 Mr. Norton led the development of NAMI NH’s Connect Suicide Prevention Program which is designated as a National Best Practice Program in suicide prevention, intervention and postvention.
 He has served on numerous local and national workgroups and committees related to suicide prevention efforts and has presented nationally and internationally.
-Ken participated in the planning for the National Action Alliance for Suicide Prevention and serves on several Action Alliance task forces.
-Ken also serves on NAMI’s national Military and Veterans Council.
-Ken has a great deal of experience dealing with mental illness from the family perspective and has also worked extensively in community mental health as well as on advocacy issues related to mental health care and suicide prevention.
+Mr. Norton participated in the planning for the National Action Alliance for Suicide Prevention and serves on several Action Alliance task forces.
+He worked to legislatively establish the NH Suicide Prevention Council and the NH Suicide Fatality Review Committee.
+Mr. Norton has a great deal of experience dealing with mental illness from the family perspective and has also worked extensively in community mental health as well as on advocacy issues related to mental health care and suicide prevention.

 Dr. Reidenberg began his career working on crisis lines at Crisis Connection in Minneapolis, Minnesota, where he handled calls and spoke publicly for the agency on crisis management.
 He went on to work at the Bill Kelly House (one of the first dual programs for adults in the country), maintained a private practice and worked on in-patient psychiatry adolescent and adult units in St. Paul, Minnesota.
 At Family & Children's Service he oversaw ten mental health and community programs that included crisis lines and intervention programs for youth and adults.
 He has extensive experience in psychotherapy, forensic work, consulting and training of both attorneys and healthcare professionals.
 Dr. Reidenberg speaks nationally and internationally on suicide prevention issues, assisted with groundbreaking research on billboards and media related to suicide prevention and serves on various national and state suicide prevention task forces and committees.
 Under his direction, SAVE operates a national multimedia campaign, professional and community education and training programs, as well as develops resources and support for those in crisis and survivors.
 He was responsible for the development of Linking Education and Awareness of Depression and Suicide (LEADS) an evidence-based best practices program curriculum in suicide prevention for use in high schools, as well as several other best practice materials.
 He also led the task force that created the Recommendations for Media Reporting on Suicide and the development of the Online Technology tool for social media.